Physical Therapy Preprofessional Program

 Physical therapists are committed to meeting the health needs of society through prevention, rehabilitation, public education, and research.
 They promote optimal human health and function by applying scientific principles to prevent, identify, assess, and correct acute or prolonged movement dysfunction problems.

-Specialization areas in physical therapy include cardiopulmonary systems, electrophysiology, geriatrics, neurology, orthopaedics, pediatrics, sports physical therapy, and women’s health.
+Specialization areas in physical therapy include cardiopulmonary systems, electrophysiology, geriatrics, neurology, orthopedics, pediatrics, sports physical therapy, and women’s health.

 The Doctor of Physical Therapy (DPT) program at Iowa is a graduate degree and is not offered as an undergraduate major.
 However, undergraduate students can designate themselves as pre-physical therapy students in order to receive specialized advising and course work in preparation for applying to the DPT program.